 - 6.11.
 This is a considered a sensible residential development requirement for the parish of Newborough.
 It amounts to approximately a 10% growth of the total number of properties within the parish over the plan period.
 This is considered proportional to the size of the village and the parish.
 As a result, this allows for a modicum of growth to support local services and facilities, whilst offering new opportunities to provide a wider choice and range of housing types as outlined in the policy. - 6.12.
-A focus on homes for first time buyers and those wishing to downsize but continue to live in the community.
+Policy HE2 provides a particular focus for the delivery of homes for first time buyers and those wishing to downsize but continue to live in the community.
 These types of housing have time and again been seen as key to achieving a sustainable community introducing new types of property that are not in abundance within the village currently.
 This is broadly in line with guidance contained in SP16 of the Local Plan. - 6.13.
 It is acknowledged that Newborough village is identified as one of the better served tier three villages in East Staffordshire, including a better range of services than smaller settlements such as Hanbury, Wooton or Church Leigh which might be sensibly expected to take less than the average, but smaller than settlements such as Ellastone, Stramshall and Bramshall where more than the average might be accommodated. - 6.14.
 Since 2012, some residential development has already occurred with a small number of new properties already approved in the village of Newborough and the surrounding rural area.
 Some of these new dwellings will be permitted under the prior notification process, especially where they relate to the conversion of existing office space or agricultural buildings, but these will still count towards this overall total.
 As a result, the housing growth equates to the average growth rate of approximately one property per year over the next 15 years.
 HE3 of this Neighbourhood Plan sets specific criteria for the delivery of these new dwellings. - 6.15.
-In order to ensure that new developments effectively integrate with the existing townscape and community, the Neighbourhood Plan sets out the maximum number of dwellings that can be provided on any one site - a total of four.
-This is designed to ensure that new development is pepper potted throughout the parish and reflect the character of the area.
+In order to ensure that new developments effectively integrate with the existing townscape and community, the Neighbourhood Plan sets out the maximum number of dwellings that can be provided on any one site a total of four.
+The restriction to four dwellings has been carefully designed to preserve the character of the village, to safeguard its landscape setting and to preserve or enhance the character or appearance of the conservation area.